calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/server-frameworks.md

 * https://github.com/calaldees/dotnet_docker_test
     * My demo for building and running Microsofts demo TodoApi app in docker containers
-1. Start a new- gitpod workspace from the repo above
+1. Start a new gitpod workspace from the repo above (remember the way to do this)
     * `https://gitpod.io/#https://github.com/USERNAME/REPONAME`
 2. build and run the example application
     * `http://localhost:5000/WeatherForecast`